Enner Valencia: Personal life

 Valencia hails from Esmeraldas Province and is of Afro-Ecuadorian descent.
 He came from a poor family and when he arrived at Emelec, he had to sleep in rudimentary lodgings at the club's Estadio George Capwell, as he had no money to stay anywhere else and at times struggled to buy enough to eat.
+In August 2020, Valencia's sister, Erci was taken hostage in San Lorenzo by an armed gang and held for 10 days before being released unharmed.

 In October 2016, a warrant was issued for his arrest in Ecuador for unpaid child support.
-In August 2020, Valencia's sister, Erci was taken hostage in San Lorenzo by an armed gang and held for 10 days before being released unharmed.
+As his warrant coincided with a World Cup qualifier against Chile, police arrived to arrest him once the match concluded; Valencia then seemingly collapsed with an injury in the 82nd minute and had to be taken off with an ambulance cart, which then got into a pursuit with Ecuadorian police.